dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Common fixes

-If the name is correct, but it isn’t declared yet, then declare the name as a constant value:
+If the name is correct, but it isn't declared yet, then declare the name as a constant value:

 {% prettify dart tag=pre+code %}